v8p1197/StatisticalDataAnalysis2020/README.md

 * [Andrea Valitutto](https://github.com/andrewvali)
 * [Salvatore Ventre](https://github.com/salventre)

+## Documentation

+See the [documentation](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/ReportSDA2020.pdf) to understand the goals of the project.

 ## Usage

 ### Python

-To use the [ColabSDA2020.ipynb](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/Python/ColabSDA2020.ipynb) Python colab notebook, download it and save a copy in your drive
+To use the [ColabSDA2020.ipynb](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/Python/ColabSDA2020.ipynb) Python colab notebook, download it and save a copy in your drive.

 ### R